trysnguyen/LCEA-FIM/README.md

 # LCEA-FIM
 This is an implementation of the paper "..."

-All datasets are in network folder
+All datasets are in networks folder